What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 C2-->Y2

-The growing size of text encoders led to the practice of separating text encoders from the main model in Stable Diffusion 3.
+Due to the massive size of text encoders, running text encoders separately from the main model became standard practice starting with Stable Diffusion 3.

 flowchart LR